Many health coach websites look fabulous, but they lack “marketing muscle” power. That means they won’t do much to help the coach get clients.

 - Their problem may not be so urgent, so they keep pushing it off

 - They simply want to get to know you better

-Now if your website is intentionally designed to help you get new clients, you won’t worry.
+Now if your website is intentionally designed to help you get new health coaching clients, you won’t worry.
 Because your site has what it needs to guide them in taking the next step with you.